serverless/guide/source/architecture/README.md

 ### The Microservices Architecture

-The loast couple of years has seen the advent of [microservices architecture](https://en.wikipedia.org/wiki/Microservices), which still preserves many tenets of SOA.
+The last couple of years has seen the advent of [microservices architecture](https://en.wikipedia.org/wiki/Microservices), which still preserves many tenets of SOA.
 In essence, a lot of time and effort was being wasted in managing servers and subsequent scaling of applications; microservices architecture allows teams to break an application into fine-grained, smaller services.
 They can communicate using a lightweight protocol.
 Microservices mean teams can develop, test, deploy and scale each service independently.
-The benefits of microservice architecture comes with a shared dependency on infrastructure.
 As we saw with SOA before, even smaller, more autonomous teams tend to emerge.

 ***
 **Credits:** Rupak Ganguly (@rupakg)